bstriner/dense_tensor/README.md

 Dense Tensor Layer: f_i = a( xV_ix^T + W_ix^T + b_i)

-"DenseTensor": same usage as Keras "Dense" Layer but has additional argument "V_regularizer".
+"DenseTensor": same usage as Keras "Dense" Layer utilizes an additional set of parameters `V`.

 ##Variations

-I provided many different examples for different parameterizations of V, including a low-rank version of V, a symmetric V, and V restricted to positive-definite matrices.
+I provided several examples for different parameterizations of V, including a low-rank version of V, a symmetric V, and V restricted to positive-definite matrices.
 Please explore the examples and ask any questions.

 ##Comments

 Please feel free to add issues or pull requests.
 I'm always interested in any improvements or issues.